Cutting lines is as easy to set up as it sounds!

 Fine Motor Skills Practice Helps:

-Fine motor practice now will help with bigger movements later such as writing.
+Fine motor practice now will help with bigger movements later such as writing stories.

-Think of small hand movements and grip as the numero uno skill.
-It is age-appropriate and basically sets the stage for what’s to come in elementary school.
+Think of small hand movements and grip as one of the most important life skills.
+It is age-appropriate and sets the stage for what’s to come in elementary school.

-In fact, fine motor skills are so important that we have an entire tab dedicated to activities you can do at home.
-See them here.
+In fact, small motor skills are so important that we have an entire tab dedicated to fine motor activities you can do at home.

 This Cutting Practice Breakfast Invitation is loaded with goodies.